Paul Jannuzzo: Legal issues

 According to the testimony of Peter Manown who was a Vice President at the company, Manown and Jannuzzo set up a scheme to embezzle from the company.
 Manown confessed to Gaston Glock and cooperated with the prosecution of Jannuzzo.

 In 2009, Jannuzzo fled the country first to Mexico, and then Amsterdam, where he was later arrested and extradited to the US for prosecution.

-Jannuzzo was found guilty of racketeering, and faced up to 30 years in prison.
+Jannuzzo was found guilty of racketeering by the trial court in Cobb County, Georgia, and faced up to 30 years in prison.
 He was sentenced to 7 years in prison, and 13 years of probation.
 Jannuzzo said he was the victim of a vendetta.

 Both convictions were overturned on appeal for exceeding the statute of limitations, but did not address the merits of the original embezzlement charges.

 In an interview, Robert Glock, the son of Gaston Glock, said that the company was aware that Jannuzzo had the gun and wanted to return it, but that he did not testify on Jannuzzo's behalf on the advice of lawyers, and to avoid putting his father in a difficult position.